Thomas C. Platt: Later years, death, and legacy

 Two years after his first wife died in 1901, he married Lillian Janeway, whom the New York Times described as "young enough in appearance to pass for his daughter."
 Their legal separation was announced in 1906, with Platt agreeing to pay his estranged wife $75,000 in exchange for her dropping all financial claims upon him and dismissing a suit for divorce which had been previously filed.

 During his final years Platt suffered from a palsy of his legs which confined him to a wheelchair for a majority of the time.
 He retired from the Senate in 1909 and was stricken by what was diagnosed as an acute attack of Bright's disease on May 28, 1909, a case so severe that his doctor publicly predicted his patient's imminent demise.
 Platt recovered, however, convalescing until late in January 1910, when he was deemed well enough to return home to his Manhattan apartment.

 Seemingly restored to health, Platt was suddenly stricken by a second attack of kidney disease at about 1 pm on March 6, 1910.
 His personal physician was called, but it was immediately deemed apparent that there would be no recovery in this second life-threatening incident.
 Platt died in his own bed at about 4 pm on that same day.

 On March 7, Republican Governor Charles Evans Hughes ordered flags of state buildings to be flown at half-staff in commemoration of the death of the former United States Senator, an action setting a precedent in New York of state government honoring such a former federal elected official in that manner.

-Platt's body was interred in Evergreen Cemetery, Owego, New York.
+Platt's body was interred in Evergreen Cemetery in Owego, New York.
 At the time of his death, he remained married to Lillian, but she received nothing in his will.

 His namesake great-grandson was the lawyer and judge Thomas Collier Platt Jr.